blackberry/BlackBerry-Communication-Services-Examples/SoftPhone/README.md

 #### Determine if a call is in progress

-To find out if a call is currently in progress, we get the id of the active call with [getActiveCallId()](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEMediaManager.html#getActiveCallId--).
-Once we have the active call id we can fetch the [call](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMECall.html) object using [getCall()](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEMediaManager.html#getCall-int-).
-The call state can be checked with [getCallState()](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMECall.html#getCallState--).
+To find out if a call is currently in progress, you get the id of the active call with [`getActiveCallId()`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEMediaManager.html#getActiveCallId--).
+Once you have the active call id you can fetch the [`call`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMECall.html) object using [`getCall()`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEMediaManager.html#getCall-int-).
+The call state can be checked with [`getCallState()`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMECall.html#getCallState--).
 This code will display a banner in the main activity allowing the user to reopen the call activity if a call is in progress.

 ```java